 “We’re delighted to be doubling down on our early investment in BRYTER with this round.
 We’ve been impressed with the impact BRYTER has already had, in such a short space in time, in unleashing the potential for business experts to participate in digital transformation without the need for specific programming skills.
 We’re excited to see the company continue its rapid growth and increased adoption amongst blue-chip global enterprise customers.”

 BRYTER is the leading no-code platform to automate expert knowledge.
-The intuitive toolbox enables professionals to build, manage and sell interactive applications without programming skills.
+The intuitive toolbox enables professionals to build, manage and sell interactive self-service apps without programming skills.
 It helps consulting and law firms, banks, corporates and public bodies across the globe to digitize and scale their services.
-BRYTER is especially geared towards experts in law, finance, tax and compliance, who work with complex, conditional and scenario-based content, to automate recurring and standardizable decision-making processes.
+BRYTER is especially geared towards experts in law, finance, tax and compliance service automation, who work with complex, conditional and scenario-based content, to automate recurring and standardizable decision-making processes.
 BRYTER operates offices in Berlin, Frankfurt and London.
-The software currently supports professionals in more than 50 international law, consulting and accounting firms, corporates and public bodies with the automation of professional decision-making.
+The software currently supports professionals in more than 50 international law, consulting and accounting firms, corporates and public bodies with the data privacy automation, data breach reporting and the automation of professional decision-making.
 Amongst its customers are ING, PwC, Deloitte, BakerMcKenzie and TaylorWessing.

 Dawn is Europe’s largest specialist B2B software investor, with assets under management of $550m.
 The firm partners with innovative companies that, through exceptional teams, products and business models can become category-defining, global titans.
 Dawn is an early-stage investor, backing companies at series A and B, and continuing to fund the best-performing from growth rounds through to exit.
 Its roster of investments includes Mimecast (now NASDAQ-listed with a $2.5bn market cap), iZettle (sold to PayPal for $2.2bn cash), Collibra, Showpad, Dataiku, Templafy, Quantexa, Garrison, and Tink, amongst others. www.twitter.com/dawncapital.